YonatanKof/wwape/content/posts/How to shortcuts plugin for Sketch.md

 description: How to create, edit or remove shortcuts for a Sketch plugins
 ---

-There's a thing you're doing all day long - moving your hands and cursor to control your apps -**** When you add up all these small movements you'll quickly end up whit a big wasteful repetition.
+There's a thing you're doing all day long - moving your hands and cursor to control your apps - When you add up all these small movements you'll quickly end up whit a big wasteful repetition.
 You might have missed it because it's small.
 You might haven't deal with it because you don't know how - Whatever the reason you've let it slide, it's a wast of your time and **this post is for you!**

 # The painful movement of the hand
 Seeing top notch developers working without lifting their hands form the keyboard made me think _is there a way for me to work that way?_ So elegant, so efficient, keeping your hands from a wrist infection.
 At around 2015 the answer was a **soft no** - I've customized every possible shortcut in _Illustrator_.
 The nicest thing about Illustrator shortcuts was the ease of creating and managing shortcuts with the `Keyboard Shortcuts` panel _(Fig.Ill)_. but some basic functionalities like resizing a shape wasn't available to begin with, so no shortcut could be assigned.

 ![Fig.Ill - Illustrator Keyboard Shortcut panel](./sketchSC/Extra-Illustrator_Shortcuts.png)

 That same year it looked like *Sketch* was stable enough for production.
-One of the first things I've noticed that blow my mind when I've stated using it was the ability to resize shapes with stroke of some keys. **Amazing!** It made me feel that this product was build by my kind of people - at least, we share the same OCD.
-But unfortunately, there there was no easy way to manage keyboard shortcut in *Sketch*.
-Managing shortcuts on macOS *(fig.keyOS)* ain't a breeze too - beside being cumbersome it's unaware of existing Plugin shortcuts but even worst it doesn't allow you the select nested Plugin commands.
+One of the first things I've noticed that blow my mind when I've stated using it was the ability to resize shapes with stroke of some keys. **Amazing!** It made me feel that this product was build by my kind of people - at least, we share the same compulsion.
+Unfortunately, there there was no easy way to manage keyboard shortcut in *Sketch*.
+Managing shortcuts on macOS *(fig.keyOS)* ain't a breeze too (see) - beside being cumbersome it's unaware of existing Plugin shortcuts but even worst it doesn't allow you the select nested Plugin commands.

 **In this article we'll review 2 ways to rectify the situation.**
 - One is by using the macOS's keyboard panel